Rodgers comes out on top as Brady comes up short

 Rodgers wins battle of the legends

-In what could be the last ever meeting of two of the greatest quarterbacks of all time, Brady and Rodgers were overshadowed by two excellent defensive performances against two players with eight Super Bowl titles and seven MVPs between them.

-Rodgers had a hot start and threw two touchdowns and the Packers bottled up Brady, who with two minutes left in the game had more Super Bowl wins than points on the board as the Bucs trailed 14-6.
+In what could be the last meeting of two of the greatest quarterbacks of all time, Rodgers had a hot start and threw two touchdowns as the Packers bottled up Brady, who with two minutes left in the game had more Super Bowl wins than points on the board as the Bucs trailed 14-6.

-Nobody has managed more fourth-quarter comebacks since the NFL merger in 1970 than Brady, and he led an 89-yard drive before hitting Russell Gage Jr for a touchdown with just 14 seconds left on the clock.
+Nobody has managed more fourth-quarter comebacks since the NFL merger in 1970 than Brady, and he led an 89-yard drive that finished with him hitting Russell Gage Jr for a touchdown with just 14 seconds left on the clock.

-A two-point conversion was needed to force overtime, but Brady was just unable to find his man and Rodgers could celebrate just his second win in six games against his fellow QB legend.
+A two-point conversion was needed to force overtime, but Brady was just unable to find his man and Rodgers could celebrate his second win in five games against his fellow QB legend.

+"It's been a lot of fun competing against Tom over the years, and it's always nice coming out on top because it hasn't happened too many times," said Rodgers.

+"I have a ton of respect for him, he's been a trailblazer in our position over such a long period of time."

 Miami too hot for the Buffalo Bills

-The big game of a busy early Sunday schedule saw the Super Bowl favourite Buffalo Bills wilt in the extreme heat of South Florida to lose to the Miami Dolphins 21-19 in the battle of two unbeaten teams.
+The Super Bowl favourite Buffalo Bills wilted in the extreme heat of south Florida to lose to the Miami Dolphins 21-19 in the battle of two unbeaten teams.

-Bills quarterback Josh Allen threw for 400 yards as the league's top scorers dominated the ball, running 90 plays to Miami's 39 and having twice as much possession - but failed to turn that into enough points.
+Bills quarterback Josh Allen threw for 400 yards as the league's top scorers dominated the ball, having twice as much possession and running 90 plays to Miami's 39 - but Miami proved it's what you do with the ball that counts.

-Miami's defence stood firm, and their QB Tua Tagovailoa returned after leaving the game with a suspected concussion to drag them into a fourth-quarter lead, which Buffalo's weary defence couldn't respond to.
+QB Tua Tagovailoa returned after leaving the game with a suspected concussion to drag Miami into a fourth-quarter lead, and Buffalo simply had nothing left as several players left the game with designated "heat illness" while others went down with cramp in temperatures of around 30C.

-Buffalo tried everything to negate the heat at Hard Rock Stadium, where the visiting sideline is bathed in steaming sunshine for the entire game while the Dolphins bench benefits from being in the shade, with the Bills even bringing their own air-cooled benches with them.

-Several players left the game with designated "heat illness" while plenty of others went down with cramp, and even when Miami comically gave away two points when their punter booted the ball against his own man in the end zone, even MVP candidate Allen didn't have the energy to win it late on.

-While Miami are flying at 3-0, suddenly the Bills have issues with a host of defensive injuries to deal with and a wider worry that they've now lost the last seven close games they've played in that have been won by eight points or less - that needs to change if they're to deliver the ultimate prize.
+Even after Miami comically gave away two points when their punter booted the ball against his own man in the end zone, the Dolphins hung on to move to 3-0, while the Bills have big injury issues to deal with and a wider worry that they've now lost the last seven close games they've played in.

-Among the fallout from the game, Bills assistant coach Ken Dorsey became a social media sensation for his angry reaction to the end of the game, as he trashed his notes, computer and almost all of the booth.
+Among the fallout from the game, Bills assistant coach Ken Dorsey became a social media sensation for his angry reaction to the end of the game, as he trashed his notes and computer.

 More upsets as Colts stun Chiefs and Jags win again

-You never really know where the upset is coming in the NFL, but there's usually a big one each week and this time it was in Indianapolis as the Colts stunned the previously unbeaten Kansas City Chiefs 20-17.
+There's usually a shock or two each week and this week a big one came in Indianapolis as the Colts stunned the previously unbeaten Kansas City Chiefs 20-17.

-The Colts had previously drawn with Houston and lost 24-0 to Jacksonville, but capitalised on a number of errors by the Chiefs as veteran QB Matt Ryan threw the winning touchdown pass with just 24 seconds left on the clock.
+The Colts had drawn with Houston and lost 24-0 to Jacksonville, but this time they capitalised on a number of errors by the Chiefs as veteran QB Matt Ryan threw the winning touchdown pass with just 24 seconds left on the clock.

-The Chiefs muffed a punt, messed up a fake field goal, missed another easy field goal and Patrick Mahomes threw his first interception of the season as they gave a stuttering Colts attack enough help to secure a huge win.

 The Jacksonville Jaguars also produced a big upset as they emphatically beat the well-fancied Chargers 38-10 in Los Angeles to move to a promising 2-1 and show signs that the rebuilding process is heading in the right direction.

-Second-year quarterback Trevor Lawrence won successive games for the first time, but the way the Jaguars defence handled Justin Herbert, even though he was playing with fractured rib cartilage, will be the biggest plus for Jacksonville.
+Second-year quarterback Trevor Lawrence won successive games for the first time, but the way the Jaguars defence handled Justin Herbert, even while playing with fractured rib cartilage, will be the biggest plus for Jacksonville.

 Are the 3-0 Eagles and Jalen Hurts the real deal?

-The Philadelphia Eagles are 3-0 after a dominant display against the Washington Commanders where they sacked former QB Carson Wentz nine times and hit him 17 times - he'll feel that on Monday.
+The Philadelphia Eagles are 3-0 after a dominant display against the Washington Commanders where they sacked former QB Carson Wentz nine times and hit him 17 times.

-New Eagles QB Jalen Hurts is the toast of Philadelphia as the threw another three touchdowns and did not even need to use his considerable running ability, while receiver DeVonta Smith produced a one-man highlight reel of a performance.

-Philly look to have their best squad since their Super Bowl success five seasons ago, but just a word of caution that their early schedule has been kind - the jury will be out until they get that statement win.
+New Eagles QB Jalen Hurts is the toast of Philadelphia as the threw another three touchdowns, while receiver DeVonta Smith produced a one-man highlight reel showing as Philly look to have their best squad since their Super Bowl success five seasons ago, but just a word of caution that their early schedule has been kind.

-We know the Cincinnati Bengals can be the real deal, and they finally got a win on the board this season with a comfortable 27-12 victory over the New York Jets behind three more Joe Burrow touchdown throws.
+The Minnesota Vikings had the comeback of the day as they recovered from 10 points down in the fourth quarter to beat the Detroit Lions, while Lamar Jackson shone again as the Baltimore Ravens beat the New England Patriots - who look to have lost their QB Mac Jones to an ankle injury.

+There were first wins of the season for the Cincinnati Bengals against the Jets, Tennessee Titans against Raiders, Carolina Panthers over the Saints and the Atlanta Falcons, who surprised a few with victory in Seattle.